-External hammer (models F and G) (Fig. 1-2/D).
+External hammer (Fig. 1-Fig. 2/C).
 The external hammer (hammer spur) allows to immediately check if the hammer is cocked, on the half-cock notch, or decocked.
-The hammer in D configuration is spurless.

-Half-cock notch (on hammer) (models F and G) (Fig. 7).
-The hammer in F and G configurations has a half-cock notch that will catch on the sear, before striking the firing pin, should the hammer be released inadvertently by violently striking or dropping the pistol.
-In D configuration, double action only version, the hammer is spurless.
+Half-cock notch (on hammer) (Fig. 6).
+The hammer has a half cock notch that will catch on the sear, before striking the firing pin, should the hammer be released inadvertently by violently striking or dropping the pistol.